 Make the most of your time by training your brain with these fun exercises.

 Need something to keep you busy for a few minutes?
 Then Bubblegum Hero is the entertainment you're looking for.
 The concept is simple: hold a finger on the screen to blow a bubble, and make sure that your bubble is big enough to fit within the two circles on the screen.
 Sounds simple, right?
 But make sure you don't fill it up too much, because then it'll pop and you'll end up with gum everywhere!
 The circles are constantly expanding and contracting, so the target sizes change, making it harder to keep up with over time.
 Think you can handle it?

-Did you not get enough of the first Lifeline?
+Did you not get enough of the first Lifeline, which is arguably one of the best Apple Watch games out there?
 Then Lifeline 2 will satisfy your Apple Watch text adventures.
-In Lifeline 2, you get a text adventure that is almost twice as long as the original, and it has even more choices and paths to explore.
+In Lifeline 2, you get a text adventure almost twice as long as the original, and it has even more choices and paths to explore.
 It also has a 28-minute original soundtrack.

 Gettin' wristy with it

 What do you think of the best Apple Watch games?
 What are your favorites?
 Let us know in the comments below!
 And don't forget to pick up an extra Apple Watch charger to keep on hand if you're going to do some gaming on it — the games are sure to drain the battery a little bit.

 Updated September 2020: Removed titles that are no longer available.
 Added Lifeline: Whiteout, Lifeline: Flatline, and Retro Twist to the list.